thinker2507/JANUSSLAVEWORK/README.md

 * The software relies on a valid GNSS fix for accurate altitude and position readings.
 * Only \$GNGGA sentences are parsed to reduce UART traffic and simplify processing.
 * Adjust the payload deployment logic or thresholds according to your mission requirements.

+TASK 2

+Defines two data trace objects for Plotly plots:

+data2D: stores altitude against UTC time seconds (x,y arrays).

+data3D: stores latitude, longitude, and altitude arrays for 3D scatter plot.

+Initializes two Plotly plots with titles and axis labels on page load.

+Splits the incoming NMEA line by commas.

+Performs a relaxed check to allow partial sentences (minimum 6 fields for lat/lon).

+Parses UTC time, latitude, longitude, and altitude from known standard indices.

+Uses conversion functions to convert lat/lon formats and UTC time.

+Returns an object with numeric utcSeconds, lat, lon, alt and raw UTC string.

+Returns null if critical data missing or invalid.

+Parses $GNGGA sentences, extracts coordinates and timing.

+Plots live altitude (vs UTC time) and 3D geographic path.

+TASK 3

+Had to switch operating systems only have a file where components are rearranged no connections .
+So could not complete task :=(